microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ]
 ```

-The two sub-sections in the reader section identify two different data sets.
-In our example they are named **features** and **labels**, though any names could be used.
+The two sub-sections in the reader section identify two different datasets.
+In our example, they are named **features** and **labels**, though any names could be used.
 These names need to match the names used in the NDL network definition Inputs in our example, so the correct definition is used for each input dataset.
-Each of these sections for the UCIFastReader have the following parameters:
+Each of these sections for the UCIFastReader has the following parameters:

 **dim** is the number of columns of data that are contained in this dataset

 **start** is the column (zero-based) where the data columns start for this dataset

 **file** is the file that contains the dataset.
-This parameter has been moved up from the features and labels subsections, because UCIFastReader requires the file be the same, and moving up a level is an excellent way to make sure this restriction is met.
+This parameter has been moved up from the features and labels subsections because UCIFastReader requires the file be the same, and moving up a level is an excellent way to make sure this restriction is met.

-**labelDim** is the number of possible label values that are possible for the dataset, and belongs in any label section.
+**labelDim** is the number of possible label values that are possible for the dataset and belongs in any label section.
 In MNIST this value is 10, because MNIST is a number recognition application, and there are only 10 possible digits that can be recognized

 **labelMappingFile** is the path to a file that lists all the possible label values, one per line, which might be text or numeric.
 The line number is the identifier that will be used by CNTK to identify that label.
 In our example this file has been moved to the root level to share with other Command Sections.
 In this case, it’s important that the Evaluation Command Section share the same label mapping as the trainer, otherwise, the evaluation results will not be accurate.